omergamliel3/unity-alone/README.md

 A 3d FPS game project, built with Unity.

-I developed the game as part of final graduation project at the Weizmann institute of science in 12th grade.
+"Alone" has been developed as a part of final graduation project at the "Weizmann institute of science" in 12th grade.

 ## Screenshots